Technology, Health, Rehabilitation, Environment and Disability Laboratory

 General Description of Student Activities

 Our lab welcomes dedicated learners to participate in our work.
-Two quotes guide our teaching philosophy:
+This quote guide our teaching philosophy:

 “The one who does the work does the learning.” – Terry Doyle